How do I tell the guy what I want done with my load which is hanging from his crane?

 Along with the huge advantages inherent in any universally understood form of communication, using hand signals to direct your crane optimizes your job in the following ways:

 - Clarity.
-The limited ‘vocabulary’ of the Standard Hand Signals limits ambiguity.
-The ‘speaker’ may only use signals, or a combination of signals, to direct movements the machine can actually perform.
+The limited ‘vocabulary’ of the Standard Hand Signals tends to minimize ambiguity.
+The ‘speaker’ may only use signals, or a combination of signals, directly associated with the crane controls.

 - Speed.
 Visual signals travel at, well, the speed of light.
 More importantly, with practice, the human hand can form a complex signal faster than the human tongue can get out even a single syllable.